tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   * **Answer:** The Series should be dropped.

 * Nulls can throw a wrench in an analytic pipeline.
 The `isnull` function will identify which Series has nulls.
 If there are nulls, they can be removed or filled.
 The `dropna` and `fillna` functions provide this functionality, respectively.
-Note that it's important to understand which fields can have nulls and which one's cannot.
+Note that it's important to understand which fields can have nulls and which cannot.

 * Using `mean` with `isnull` will calculate the percentage of nulls for a DataFrame.
 This is important when considering the distribution of missing values in a DataFrame.
 The percentage of nulls can impact how the missing values are cleaned.